Zikun-Yang/FusionSeekerPro/README.md

 * reorganized code strcutures, descriptions of funstions and documents
 * fixed some known bugs in FusionSeeker
 * added bam preprocessing modules that only keep reads aligned to multiple genes.
 This can shorten the running time
 * changed the multiprocessing manner, split the reads by genomic windows rather than chromosomes.
-This can
+This can avoid task stuck on the longest chromosome
+* made some minor improvements: added progress bar to visualize the processing; added parameter --redo; added parameter --skipsupplementary

 ## <a name="install"></a> Installation